saranya866/InterviewForge/README.md

 6. Click on your service → **"Connection Information"** tab
 7. Copy: `host`, `port`, `user`, `password`, `database name`
 8. In the **"Databases"** tab, run `schema.sql` via the query console or a MySQL client
+9. SERVICES NEED TO BE TURNED ON WHEN USED

 ---